 Our frequently asked questions (FAQ) section provides information and resources on various topics.
 To find answers to your questions, use the search feature below or browse the Featured Questions and Top 20 FAQs.
 If the answer to a FAQ doesn't resolve your question, you can email our office for assistance by clicking "I need more information about this subject" at the bottom of the answer.

-If you wish to, you may still complete an application online using the links below.
+In order to be considered, you must complete an application online using the links below.
 The Manatee County Tax Collector’s Office is an Equal Opportunity Employer.
 If you do not have access to a computer, most public libraries have computers available for public use.
 Resumes will not be accepted unless accompanying a completed application.
-No phone calls, please.
+No phone calls or emails, please.

 The job applicant screening process includes the following: